jchellmuth/jchellmuth.github.io/_posts/2020-01-07-FACS-analysis-with-R.md

     ## Specimen_001_B11_B11_010.fcs Specimen_001_B11_B11_010.fcs  B11
     ## Specimen_001_B2_B02_001.fcs   Specimen_001_B2_B02_001.fcs  B02

-The default channel names on most FACS machine are useless and changing them there is often tedious.
+The default channel names on most FACS machines are useless and changing them there is often tedious.
 On our BD FACS Canto II, for example, the
 \[405\|450/50\] channel is named “FITC.A” and the \[488\|530/30\] is
 named “Pacific.Blue.A” - irrespective of the fluorphore you are actually